Bounding the quantum dimension with contextuality: Discussion and conclusion

-{\it Discussion and conclusion.---}The phenomenon of quantum contextuality has recently attracted an increasing attention and has led to many new experiments on the foundations of quantum mechanics.
-We have shown that contextuality can also be used as a resource for dimension tests of quantum systems.
+We have shown that the two main noncontextuality inequalities - the KCBS inequality (Observation 1) and the Peres-Mermin inequality (Observation 3 and 4) - can be used as dimension witnesses.
+In particular, Observation 4 shows that the the Peres-Mermin inequality can be used to certify the dimension of a Hilbert space independently of the state preparation and in a noise robust way.
+Our methods allow the application of other inequalities, showing that contextuality can be used as a resource for dimension tests of quantum systems.
 Our tests are state-independent, in contrast to the existing tests.
-This can be advantageous in experimental implementations, moreover it shows that one can bound the dimension of quantum systems without talking about the properties of the quantum state.
+This can be advantageous in experimental implementations, moreover it shows that one can bound the dimension of quantum systems without using about the properties of the quantum state.
 We hope that our results stimulate further research to answer a central open question: For which tasks in quantum information processing is quantum contextuality a useful resource?

-We thank Tobias Moroder and Christian Roos for discussions.
-This work was supported by the BMBF (Chist-Era network QUASAR), the EU (Marie Curie CIG 293992/ENFOQI), and the Project No.\ FIS2011-29400 (Spain).